-MHA is required to count all income "anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date" [24 CFR 5.609(a)(2)].
-Policies related to anticipating annual income are provided below.
+MHA is required to count all income "anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date" [24-CFR 5.609(a)(2)].
+Policies related to anticipating annual incomeverifying income are found in Chapter 7-provided below.